evanrelf/dotfiles/docs/lima.md

 ## Create VM

-The Fedora image Lima uses feels more minimal than Ubuntu.
+The Fedora Cloud image Lima uses is more minimal than the default Ubuntu image.
 I would use Alpine, but it uses OpenRC instead of systemd.
 I would use Arch, but it doesn't work with the `vz` VM type, at the time of writing.

 ```
 limactl create \